gr2m/javascript-plugin-architecture-with-typescript-definitions/examples/required-options/README.md

 const base2 = new Base({});
 ```

-But required options can be added by extending the `Base.Optiions` interface.
+But required options can be added by extending the `Base.Options` interface.

 ```ts
 declare module "javascript-plugin-architecture-with-typescript-definitions" {